During 2020 I have been teaching a module on a Post-Graduate Certificate course for the London Institute of Banking and Finance.

 In September 2017 it was announced that I had been appointed to the UK Green Finance Task Force.
 This Taskforce worked with industry to make recommendations to accelerate the growth of green finance, and help to deliver the investment required to meet the UK’s carbon reduction targets.
 The Report was published on 28 March 2018 and can be found here.
 The first of the recommendations, for a new Green Finance Institute to brand the UK’s efforts, has been accepted and was announced on 21 June.
 I was subsequently appointed to the Advisory Group, so lets hope we can making it a storming success!

-Finally in 2017 a group of central banks and prudential regulators announced the formation of a new Network for Greening the Financial System – I have been pleased to play some role in 3 of their events so far, including having been on the Programme Committee for a workshop in Berlin, November 2018.
+Finally in 2017 a group of central banks and prudential regulators announced the formation of a new Network for Greening the Financial System – I have been pleased to play some role in 3 of their events, including having been on the Programme Committee for a workshop in Berlin, November 2018.

 For media pieces see the Media page of this website.